 Hippie house-hunting is one of my favourite past-times on the internet; searching for a piece of that free-spirited way of life that us city folk long for.
 Today I discovered a historic art studio in California’s wine country that’s reinvented itself as a cozy AirBnb escape for those seeking a nostalgic bohemian paradise.
 Aren’t we all?!

-The iconic rock band The Grateful Dead stayed and played on the property in the 1970s when the Petaluma abode functioned as glass blowing co-operative/ artist’s hippie commune called Swallowtail Studios.
+The iconic rock band The Grateful Dead stayed and played on the property in the 1970s when the Petaluma abode functioned as a glass blowing co-operative/ artist’s hippie commune called Swallowtail Studios.
 The band once practised in this very barn pictured below…

 The Grateful Dead